 - Don't rub the tooth or scrape it to remove debris.
 This damages the root surface, making the tooth less likely to survive.

 - If your tooth has dirt or foreign material on it, gently rinse your tooth briefly — no more than 10 seconds — in a bowl of lukewarm tap water to remove the debris.
-Don't hold it under running water, because too much pure water could kill the cells on the root surface that help reattach the tooth.
+Don't hold it under running water, because too much tap water could kill the cells on the root surface that help reattach the tooth.

 - Try to put your tooth back in the socket.
 If it doesn't go all the way into place, bite down slowly and gently on gauze or a moistened paper towel to help keep it in place.
 Hold the tooth in place until you see your dentist.